-Clinical Internship - During the last year of your associate's degree program, you will participate in an eight-month clinical laboratory rotation at Mayo Clinic in Florida.
+In the last year of your associate degree program in medical laboratory technology, you may participate in a six-month clinical rotation at Mayo Clinic's campus in Jacksonville, Florida.

-Through our well-planned and supervised clinical program, you will gain experience in these key areas of laboratory science:
+During the Medical Laboratory Technician Clinical Rotation, you gain experience in these key areas of laboratory science:

-The chemical analysis of blood and body fluids
+- Chemistry.
+The chemical analysis of blood and body fluids.

-The study of the cellular components of blood and the mechanisms of hemostasis (blood clotting)
+- Hematology and coagulation.
+The study of the cellular components of blood and the mechanisms of hemostasis (blood clotting).

-The detection, measurement and identification of antigens or antibodies produced by the immune system in response to the introduction of a foreign substance
+- Serology and immunology.
+The detection, measurement and identification of antigens or antibodies produced by the immune system in response to the introduction of a foreign substance.

-The culture, identification and susceptibility testing of agents of infectious disease (viruses, parasites, bacteria and fungi) by traditional biochemical techniques and molecular methods
+- Microbiology.
+The culture, identification and susceptibility testing of agents of infectious disease (viruses, parasites, bacteria and fungi) by traditional biochemical techniques and molecular methods.

-The collection and preparation of patient blood samples for laboratory testing
+- Phlebotomy.
+The collection and preparation of patient blood samples for laboratory testing.

-The science and technology used to prepare blood products and determine suitability of blood products for transfusion
+- Immunohematology.
+The science and technology used to prepare blood products and determine suitability of blood products for transfusion.

-The analysis of urine for cells, casts, protein, cholesterol and glucose to aid in the diagnosis and treatment of kidney disease, diabetes, urinary tract infections, stone formation and other diseases
+- Urinalysis.
+The analysis of urine for cells, casts, protein, cholesterol and glucose to aid in the diagnosis and treatment of kidney disease, diabetes, urinary tract infections, stone formation and other diseases.

-As you move through the Clinical Laboratory Technician Internship rotations, you will be evaluated in each clinical area by the program director and the clinical supervisor.
-A competency-based evaluation system and performance appraisal forms are used to evaluate clinical performance.
+As you move through the Medical Laboratory Technician Clinical Rotation, you are evaluated in each clinical area by the clinical instructors.